We put a few questions to Beatles legend Paul McCartney about his book, Hey Grandude!.

 Magical compass tour

-When asked where he’d go if he possessed such a compass, McCartney replies, “The Caribbean — probably because I love the Caribbean islands.
+When asked where he’d go if he possessed a compass like this, McCartney replies, “The Caribbean — probably because I love the Caribbean islands.
 I’d have a lovely swim and run around on the beach.
 Or I could go to Greece, where I love the beautiful, clear blue waters.”

 “It starts off a rainy day and they’re all down and grumpy — and then they go to the magic beach.
 I suppose the idea is: don’t be grumpy, sad and down – do something about it.
 If you’re feeling down, read a nice book or play some good music and get yourself out of the mood.”

 “I would read stories myself, but it just wasn’t one of those households where your parents read you stories.
 I read Treasure Island – I love that.
 I also read all the annuals like the Beano, the Dandy and Eagle.

 How does the author of When I’m 64 feel about being a grandfather now that he’s in his late 70s?
 “It’s lovely just hanging out with them.
 Most kids have a fresh kind of attitude,” he says.

 “If people don’t like it, it’ll just vanish without a trace.
 But if people like it, then I’ve definitely got a few more adventures up my sleeve – or Grandude has.”

 Hey Grandude!
-(Puffin Books) is out now, RRP £12.99.
+(Puffin Books) is out now at Waterstones, RRP £12.99.